MiDataInt/mdi/docs/commands/00_index.md

 ### Subcommands

-The 'mdi' command often calls a nested program or subcommand, denoted as "\<command\>" above.
+The 'mdi' command often calls a nested program or subcommand, denoted as `<command>` above.

 ### Job configuration files

-Many commands act on Stage 1 Pipeline job configurations, i.e., YAML-format files that specify the work to be done.
-We refer to this as "\<data.yml\>" above - your file would have its own name.
+Many commands act on Stage 1 Pipeline job configurations, YAML-format files that specify the work to be done.
+We refer to this as `<data.yml>` above - your file would have its own name.

 ### Pipeline targets

-Many commands execute a specific Stage 1 Pipeline, denoted as "\<pipeline\>" above.
+Many commands execute a specific Stage 1 Pipeline, denoted as `<pipeline>` above.
 Other times, the pipeline is specified in the job configuration file.

 ### Option levels